JesseNaranjo/system-setup/nano.md

 set minibar
 set constantshow
 ```
-(consider adding to root user as well, maybe a symlink)
+(consider adding to root user as well, if you went the home folder route)